 It is the richest source of Vitamin C. Vitamin C helps the body to fight against infections by boosting immunity.
 Amla can be taken in diet on regular basis.

-It is one of the widely used herb in Ayurvedic practice because of its numerous health benefits and for increasing immunity.
+It is one of the widely used herbs in Ayurvedic practice because of its numerous health benefits and for increasing immunity.
 It can be taken along with milk as the coldness of milk will nullify its hot potency.